tylo-zane/portfolio2/README.md

 ## Activity Manager

-An Android application.
-Mitigates the deceptive design and unnecessary hurdles put into place by Google's My Activity tool.
+A phone app which mitigates the deceptive design and unnecessary hurdles put into place by Google's My Activity tool.

 ## Hiking Buddy